chavanshashank/action-release-debugapk/README.md

 * **TOKEN**: Create a new [access token](https://github.com/settings/tokens) with `repo` access.

-Ssing the default `GITHUB_TOKEN` provided universally will fail to authorize the user.
-This is the only workaround.
+Using the default `GITHUB_TOKEN` provided universally will fail to authorize the user.
+This is the only workaround for now.

 ### Environment Variables